 Without effective representation at all stages of a complaint, many have suffered unnecessary damage to their reputation.
 Some have received substantial fines, which could have been avoided.
 Some have even lost their qualification and livelihood – possibly avoidable.
 Some, having failed to contest the disciplinary proceedings, have subsequently been unable to defend an interconnected civil action.
 Others have been unable to obtain insurance cover as a result of a disciplinary finding or had to pay a massively increased premium.
 Professional accountancy advice would have addressed these issues.
 You have nothing to lose by obtaining guidance for accountants.

 The ICAEW Investigation Committee offers consent orders which the member can accept or reject.
 If he rejects, the case is referred to the Disciplinary Committee.
 Consent orders are no different from disciplinary findings.
 All attract publicity.
 As Consent Orders are admissions of liability, there can be serious professional indemnity insurance implications.
 Insurers' approval must be obtained before a consent order is accepted.
 Accountants' disciplinary hearing advice before a case is referred to the ICAEW Investigation Committee could influence the outcome.
 Professional advice for accountants should always be obtained before a consent order is accepted.

-ACCA has abolished consent orders.
-Cases go directly to the ACCA Disciplinary Committee unless the Assessor (there is no longer an Investigations Committee) decides that the case should 'rest on file'.
+ACCA has recently reintroduced consent orders.
+Cases go directly to the ACCA Disciplinary Committee unless the Assessor (there is no longer an Investigations Committee) decides that the case should 'rest on file', or a consent order be offered.

 Not every case requires legal representation.
 But legal advice for accountants can be important at certain stages.
 Don’t forget that a complaint may be the forerunner to a claim.
 A mark of disapproval by the professional body could help in securing financial compensation against you.
 You will have to spend time dealing with a complaint.
 A complaint is often an attempt to avoid payment of fees.
 You do not want to lose all or part of your fee as well.